prakhar-shukla-ds/Netflix-EDA/README.md

 ---

-## Note

-This repository is shared for portfolio and educational purposes.
+> **Note:** This repository is shared for portfolio and educational purposes.
 Please do not reuse, modify, or redistribute the code or content without permission.

 ---